manyducksco/borf/notes/client/state-not-attrs.md

   // The genius part of this naming scheme is that 'read' is a lot shorter to type,
   // leading the lazy to reach for read-only bindings which are usually the best choice.

-  // Observe the whole window state. this.observe((state) => {
+  // Observe the whole view state. this.observe((state) => {
     this.log("state changed to", state);
   });